Ofir Akunis: The 23rd Knesset

 On the 35th day of the new Israeli government (in 2020), Prime Minister Benjamin Netanyahu announced that Akunis would be appointed Minister of Regional Cooperation while Gilad Erdan, who held the position before Akunis, was appointed Israeli Ambassador to the United Nations.

+From 2020 to 2021, Akunis served as Israel's Minister of Regional Cooperation.
+Under his watch, Israel signed the historic Abraham Accords peace agreements with the UAE, Bahrain, Sudan and Morocco, as well as Kosovo.
+And at his initiative, the ministry sent the first-ever municipal delegation of Israel's Jewish and Arab mayors to the UAE, at the invitation of their Minister of International Cooperation, Reem Al Hashimy.
+Akunis also hosted the first Bahraini trade delegation to Israel, led by Bahrain's Minister of Industry, Commerce and Tourism, Zayed Al-Zayani.

+In 2021, Akunis established the Knesset's Abraham Accords Caucus, the first of its kind, serving as a model for parliaments around the world.
+The caucus's launch in the Knesset was attended by, among others, Jared Kushner, Ivanka Trump and Israeli Prime Minister Benjamin Netanyahu.

 The 24th Knesset

 Akunis was suggested as the Minister of Justice after the Supreme Court demanded that the empty post of Justice Minister be filled within 48 hours.
 A vote in the cabinet on this nomination was ruled illegal by Attorney General Avichai Mandelblit and also the Israeli Supreme Court.
 When Benny Gantz was subsequently approved by the cabinet in a legal vote, Akunis abstained from voting as a form of protest.

+He was the Minister of Science and Technology from 2022 to 2024.